-Municipal and industrial water users outside the Delta that rely on CVP and SWP exports may experience economic losses as a result of reductions in Delta exports due to climate change.
-Reductions in CVP and SWP exports may cost urban agencies approximately \$237 million per year on average by 2050 to replace losses in water deliveries (e.g., through water transfers or alternate supplies).
+Municipal and industrial water users outside the Delta that rely on CVP and SWP exports may experience health and safety impacts as well as economic losses as a result of reductions in Delta exports due to climate change.
+This assessment did not quantify potential health and safety impacts, which would vary depending on the specific conditions, such as length of time in reduced exports and other secondary impacts.
+For economic losses, reductions in CVP and SWP exports may cost urban agencies approximately \$237 million per year on average by 2050 to replace losses in water deliveries (e.g., through water transfers or alternate supplies).
 In 2050, a complete loss of Delta exports due to a temporary diversion outage as a result of a climate-related (or non-climate related) event that impedes exports would cost urban agencies approximately \$1.6 billion to replace emergency water supplies consumed during the outage.